mo-krauti/software-notes/Software Notes/Toolchains/Old mobile phones/J2ME WTK.md

 This is one of the original development setups of J2ME.
+I recommend [[J2ME Maven]] instead.

 Using Ubuntu 20.04:
 ```bash